 California Sunriders are presenting you a time travel through nostalgic America, crossing the states of Illinois, Missouri, Oklahoma, Texas, Kansas, New Mexico, Arizona, and California.
 You will stick to the original Route 66 for as much as possible and original means true to the route.

 Thus Las Vegas or Laughlin is not to be found on this tour as they are not Route 66 cities.
 You will meet remarkable people and characters who they will introduce to you along the way, people who make the true spirit of this journey.
 As you arrive at the pier in Santa Monica you too will be one of those who got their kicks on Route 66.

 Welcome to Chicago!
 After making your way to the hotel you will meet your tour guide at the welcome desk in the lobby; he will give you the information about the upcoming tour.
 Afterward, you're free to go out and explore the "Windy City" of Chicago with all it has to offer.

-After breakfast you'll have a chance to go back to your room, pack your bags and then you're off to go get your motorcycle.
+After breakfast, you'll have a chance to go back to your room, pack your bags and then you're off to go get your motorcycle.
 Say goodbye to Chicago and right away you find yourself riding down Historic Route 66.
-Today you'll go approximately 215 miles or 345 kilometers from Chicago to the state capitol of Springfield.
+Today you'll go approximately 215 miles or 345 kilometers from Chicago to the state capital of Springfield.

 After lunch, you stop to see the Missouri Route 66 State Park, and then off to visit the outlaw Jesse James' hideout at Meramec Caverns.
 Finally, you arrive in Cuba for a nice dinner and a good night's rest at the historic Route 66 Wagonwheel Motel.